 - You fly a drone that weighs more than 20kg

 How Park Insurance can help

-Our experience in finding the very best insurance deals for our customers over 20 years’ of operating means that we have the contacts, the experience and the expertise to find you the right insurance at the right price.
+With 20 years of experience, we have the contacts and expertise required to find you the right drone insurance at an unbeatable price.
 If you’re looking for a drone insurance package that includes public liability insurance for commercial use, we can help.

-Our position as preferred brokers to some of the UK’s largest insurance providers means we can find a policy that includes everything from like-for-like replacement, multiple unit policies (if you have more than one drone) and personal liability cover for your own peace of mind.
+Our position as preferred brokers to some of the UK’s largest insurance providers means we can find a policy that includes everything from like-for-like replacement, multiple unit policies (if you have more than one drone) and personal liability cover.

 Thanks for getting in touch this morning, we'll get back to you as soon as we can later today.